Saturday Enrichment for Gifted Students

 Structure of the Program

-Courses are offered as a package, with two courses in each package, meaning all students enrolled will do both courses.
+Courses are offered as a package, with two different courses in each package per term, meaning all students enrolled will do both courses.
 Each class integrates hands-on activities around an interesting and exciting central theme.
-For Term 3, we will be looking at a number of varied and interesting topics within the courses.
+For Semester 2, we will be looking at a number of varied and interesting topics within the courses.

 Kindergarten / Year 1: Two Courses